9+ SEO Metrics You Should Be Measuring

 To do that, you need a more advanced tool like Similarweb.
 The platform delivers fresh, verified web traffic data to help you analyze digital market activity.
 You can view your traffic data in context, benchmark against industry or individual competitors, and easily monitor the entire organic search landscape relevant to your business.

-The view below allows you to analyze your competitive organic landscape as the metric.
+Another view to analyze your competitive organic landscape is the metric.
 Select the parameters for the y-axis and the x-axis to understand your position.

 3. Organic click-through rate